 Look at it from a search engine perspective for a moment.
 What are the goals of a search engine?
-They want to protect users.
+It wants to protect users.

 There are two things a search engine may look for in a reconsideration request.

-1. Search engines want to know that the issue has been corrected.
-They want to make sure that the link spam has been taken down so it doesn’t pass on PageRank and link equity that comes with backlinks.
+- Search engines want to know that the issue has been corrected.
+They want to make sure that the spammy link has been taken down so it doesn’t pass on PageRank and link equity that comes with backlinks.

-It’s almost as important to help search engines understand that you’ve tried to correct the behavior, as it is to correcting the bad links.
+It’s almost as important to help search engines understand that you’ve tried to correct the behavior, as it is to correct the bad links.

 With that said, for any links that violate Google Webmaster guidelines, here’s all the options around bad link removal.

-As a webmaster, the primary goal is to reach out to sites and ask that they remove the links.
+Ideally, as a webmaster, you will need to reach out to sites and ask that they remove the bad links.

-These could be links that you’ve explicitly purchased links from, or any services that you’ve used to automatically generate backlinks to your site.
+These could be sites that you’ve explicitly purchased links from, or any services that you’ve used to automatically generate backlinks to your site.

-Contacting the webmaster of that site is the number one recommended backlink removal method from Google’s webmaster guidelines.
+Contacting the webmaster of that site is the number one recommended backlink removal method from Google’s Webmaster Guidelines.
 You might be able to go to the person who built the links in the first place, whether that was an SEO agency or a consultant, to remove the links.
-You might also have to do it yourself, or hire someone else to get the links down.
+You might also have to do it yourself, or hire someone else to get the bad links down.

-1. Find contact info for the person who can remove the link (webmaster, SEO agency, or other)
+- Find contact info for the person who can remove the link (webmaster, SEO agency, or other).